What Is a Service Blueprint: Definition, Components, Steps, and Free Templates

 Ready to Create Your Own Service Blueprint?

+What is a service blueprint?
 As the name suggests, a service blueprint offers a blueprint of your service process.
 It simplifies the task of mapping out everything from each step of the process to the different roles in it, making it easier to design a new service delivery system or improve an existing one.
 This guide explains how to do this in detail.

 Got anything to add?
 Let us know in the comments section below.